Conformal Anomaly in Yang-Mills Theory and Thermodynamics of Open Confining Strings: Gluon Energy and Pressure via Gluon Condensates in Presence of Confining String

-A comparison of the energy excess~\eq{eq:E:exact} with the corresponding thermodynamical relation [the first formula in~\eq{eq:EP:standard}] would lead us to the conclusion that the heavy quark potential $V_{Q\bQ}$ may be interpreted -- up to a renormalization constant~\eq{eq:renorm:L} -- as an excess in the Helmholtz free energy $ F_{Q\bQ}$ due to the presence of the heavy quarks.
-However, the excess in the pressure~\eq{eq:P:exact} has nothing to do with its analogue in the thermodynamical limit [the second formula in~\eq{eq:EP:standard}], making the free energy interpretation of the heavy quark potential $V_{Q\bQ}$ obscure.
+A comparison of the energy excess in Equation~\eq{eq:EP:exact} with the corresponding thermodynamical relation [the first formula in~Equation \eq{eq:EP:standard}] would lead us to the conclusion that the heavy quark potential $V_{Q\bQ}$ may be interpreted---up to a renormalization constant~Equation \eq{eq:renorm:L}---as an excess in the Helmholtz free energy $ F_{Q\bQ}$ due to the presence of the heavy quarks.
+However, the~excess in the pressure~Equation \eq{eq:EP:exact} has nothing to do with its analogue in the thermodynamical limit [the~second formula in~Equation \eq{eq:EP:standard}], making the free energy interpretation of the heavy quark potential $V_{Q\bQ}$~obscure.